History

 1923

-- The Toronto YMCA and the Toronto West End YMCA decided to join together again having agreed to separate in 1908.
+- The Toronto YMCA and the Toronto West End YMCA joined together again after separating in 1908.
 An Act to Incorporate the Toronto Young Men’s Christian Association was passed by the Ontario Legislature in March 1923.

 - The West Toronto Community YMCA was organized as a result of collaboration with the West Toronto Kiwanis Club.
-As it was a community branch the secretary in charge was to organize activities, mainly for boys, in locations such as local school gymnasiums or school classrooms and city parks where softball and rugby games could take place.
+As it was a community branch, the secretary in charge organized activities, mainly for boys, in local school gymnasiums, classrooms, and city parks, where softball and rugby games could take place.

 1924

-- A city wide campaign for the teaching of swimming was directed by George Corsan Sr. J. E. Atkinson publisher of the Toronto Star assumed the financial responsibility for the campaign.
+- George Corsan Sr. directed a citywide swimming instruction campaign.
+J. E. Atkinson, publisher of the Toronto Star, assumed financial responsibility for the campaign.

 1851

-- Before the invention of the light bulb or telephone, even before Confederation the first YMCA in North America opened in Montreal, Quebec on November 25, 1851.
-At first YMCAs had strong links to the Protestant churches but this quickly changed, as people from all churches were welcomed.
-Today, the YMCA welcomes all people regardless of religion, age, background or ability.
+- Before the invention of the light bulb or telephone, even before Confederation, the first YMCA in North America opened in Montreal, Quebec, on November 25, 1851.
+At first, YMCAs had strong links to Protestant churches, but this quickly changed as people from all churches were welcomed.
+Today, the YMCA welcomes all people regardless of religion, age, background, or ability.

 1853

-- John Holland organized a Toronto YMCA in December at his house on King Street.
-A Constitution and By-Laws were adopted on December 20, 1853, and meetings were thereafter held in the Toronto Mechanics’ Institute.
+- John Holland organized a Toronto YMCA at his house on King Street.
+A Constitution and Bylaws were adopted on December 20, 1853, and meetings were thereafter held in the Toronto Mechanics’ Institute.

 1855

-- April 1855: The Toronto YMCA withdrew from the North American YMCA Confederation in protest over the fact that a clear position against slavery was not taken.
+- April 1855: Because a clear position against slavery was not taken, the Toronto YMCA withdrew from the North American YMCA Confederation in protest.

 1864

 - The Toronto YMCA was reorganized as a non-denominational YMCA.
 Robert Baldwin became the first President (Board Chair) of the reorganized Toronto YMCA in February 1864.
 Born in Toronto, he was the son of the Hon.
-Robert Baldwin who was one of the fathers of responsible government in Canada.
+Robert Baldwin, one of the fathers of responsible government in Canada.

 1868

-- An Act to Incorporate the Toronto YMCA was assented to on March 4,1868, by the Legislative Assembly of Ontario.
+- An Act to Incorporate the Toronto YMCA was assented to by the Legislative Assembly of Ontario on March 4, 1868.

 1873

-- Shaftesbury Hall, the first purpose-built centre owned by the Toronto YMCA was officially opened on February 10, 1873.
-It was located on Queen St. West by James St., near Yonge St. It contained two halls that could be rented out, a gymnasium/ exercise room and offices.
-It also had a number of classrooms and a library.
+- Shaftesbury Hall, the first purpose-built centre owned by the Toronto YMCA, opened on February 10, 1873, at Queen Street West near James Street.
+It contained two halls that could be rented, a gymnasium/exercise room, offices, several classrooms, and a library.

-- YWCA: On February 20, the YWCA of Toronto held its first meeting at Shaftesbury Hall.
+- On February 20, the YWCA of Toronto held its first meeting at Shaftesbury Hall.

 1876

-- Railway Workers: The Toronto YMCA began outreach work with railway workers in 1876 through meetings held in places such as Union Station.
-Railway YMCA branches were soon established where the buildings were provided and owned by the railway companies and the programs were organized by the Toronto YMCA.
-These programs broadened in scope once branch buildings were established.
+- The Toronto YMCA began outreach work with railway workers through meetings at Union Station.
+Collaborative railway YMCA branches were soon established, with programs organized by the Toronto YMCA and building spaces provided and owned by railway companies.
+YMCA programs broadened in scope once branch buildings were established.

 1879

-- Prof. J. Douglas Andrews was hired as an instructor in the Gymnasium to help young men “develop the physical man.”
-As a result about 200 young men joined the association.
+- Professor J. Douglas Andrews was hired as an instructor in the gymnasium with a mission to help young men "develop the physical man."
+As a result, about 200 young men joined the YMCA.

 1881

-- A class begun at Shaftesbury Hall for the benefit of the small Chinese community in Toronto.
-They attended classes to learn how to read and write in English.
+- At Shaftesbury Hall, a class was offered for the small Chinese community in Toronto.
+Participants attended classes to learn English reading and writing skills.

 1882

 - The Toronto YMCA Board closed the gymnasium in Shaftesbury Hall.
-In an announcement in the Shaftesbury Hall Bulletin, it was reported, “Our Gymnasium has not proved to be all that had been hoped for”...
+In a Shaftesbury Hall Bulletin, an announcement reported: “Our Gymnasium has not proved to be all that had been hoped for.”
 The room was then leased to the Toronto Coffee House Association.
-About five years later a well-equipped gymnasium was to open in the Toronto YMCA building that replaced Shaftesbury Hall.
+About five years later, a well-equipped gymnasium opened in the Toronto YMCA building that replaced Shaftesbury Hall.

 1883